 While it’s less common, another potential issue is fogging between window panes.
-This can be caused by a few different things, like broken rubber seals letting moisture in.
-Aluminum spacers are also more likely to cause fog than PVC spacers – they create thermal bridges, which lead to condensation.
-In addition, not only do foggy windows obstruct your view, but they also aren’t as well insulated!
+This can be caused by a few different things, such as broken rubber seals.
+Aluminum spacers are also more likely to cause fog than PVC spacers.
+They create thermal bridges, which lead to condensation.
+In addition, fog can be a sign of poor window installation and efficiency.

-Be mindful of companies that claim they can defog your windows.
-They usually drill holes into the bottom of the window, which decreases its efficiency and essentially turns it into a single-pane window.
-It’s also a band aid solution.
-While it improves air flow and reduces fog, it doesn’t address the source of the problem.
+Some companies can defog your windows by drilling holes into the bottom of the window.
+This decreases efficiency and essentially turns them into single-pane windows.
+Unfortunately, this doesn’t really address the source of the problem.
 Instead, change the thermal barrier and opt for low-emission glass.
 Your windows will be better protected against ultraviolet light and reflect heat.

 Sometimes repairing the seals, changing the defective mechanism, or reducing your home’s overall humidity levels can fix the issue with your windows.
 However, if your windows are too old or you’re dealing with mould, repairing is likely a temporary solution.
-If you have mould, it’s important to find the source of the problem quickly, as mould is bad for your health as well as your home’s.
+If you have mould, it’s important to find the source of the problem quickly.
+Mould is bad for your health as well as your home’s.

 Replacing inefficient windows is also essential to help reduce your energy consumption, especially if you’re experiencing issues with air infiltration.
 According to Hydro-Quebec, energy-efficient windows can help you reduce your energy costs by 10%.
-If you’re thinking of getting them, you may be able to take advantage of the Canada Greener Homes Grant to give your renovations a boost.
+If you’re thinking of getting them, you may be able to take advantage of the Canada Greener Homes Grant.

 Why hire a window installation specialist?

 Aluminum, PVC, hybrid, double or triple-glazed windows, casement… There are tons of decisions to make when choosing a window!
 A window and door contractor will know which types of windows are best for your home based on the climate of your area.
-In addition, a contractor familiar with your area will be able to tell you if you need a permit.
-They will know the requirements for ventilation, security, natural lighting, and even the appearance of doors and windows.
+They’ll also know if you need a permit, as well as requirements for things like ventilation and natural lighting.
 A large investment like replacing windows requires careful installation and quality materials.